bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/3_Integrating_MS_Graph_into_you_app/Outlook.md

 - Click in Log in button.

 - Select **Scheule event in Outlook** option in menu
+.

-- Add a subject, select init date and hour and select end date and hou
+- Add a subject, select init date and hour and select end date and hour.

-- Click in Sechedule Event
+- Click in Sechedule Event.

 ![alt text](/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/media/EventCalendar.png)